Sensitivity Approximation by the Peano-Baker Series: Numerical results

 \subsubsection{Random linear system}

-In order to investigate numerically how an increase in the dimensions $n_x$ and $n_p$ impacts the two algorithms, we implemented a random linear system for which we can choose arbitrary dimensions $n_x$; for convenience we set this to be equal to the parameter space dimension $n_p$ and denote both with $n$.
+In order to numerically investigate the impact of an increase in the dimensions $n_x$ and $n_p$ of the underlying ODE system on the algorithms' computational cost, we considered a random linear system for which we can choose an arbitrary dimensions $n_x$; for convenience, we take this to be equal to the parameter space dimension $n_p$ and denote both with $n$.

 The model is obtained by first generating a random matrix $\bfB$ of dimension $n \times n$ and a random vector $\bfp$ of length $n$, both with values uniformly distributed in the interval $[0,1]$.
-Next, we define $\bfA:=-\bfB^T\bfB$ and the input vector $\bfu$ as an $n$ dimensional vector of ones.
-We then define the corresponding (random) linear system as
+Next, we define $\bfA:=-\bfB^\tT\bfB$, and let $\bfp^2$ be the element-wise square of $\bfp$, and $\bfu$ an $n$-dimensional vector of ones.
+The associated (random) linear system is defined as

-which we use to test how the dimension of the system affects the runtime of the three algorithms (PBSR, Exponential and FS).
+and we use this system to test how the dimension of the system affects the runtime of the three algorithms (PBSR, Exp and FS).

-In this example, the Jacobian is $\grad _x f$ is constant by construction—$\nabla _x f \equiv \bfA$—and the \texttt{if}-statement \eqref{eq:ifStat} in Algorithm~\ref{alg:PBSR} is always true and there would never be a refinement of the time intervals $[t_k;t_{k+1}]$, leading to the same output as the Exponential algorithm (in approximately the same computation time).
-Therefore, to test the approximation based on the Peano-Baker series, we eliminate the \texttt{if}-statement and always apply the Peano-Baker series approximation, including the refinement of the time grid, to approximate the state-transition matrix and compute $\bfS$.
+In this example, the Jacobians $\nabla _x f$ and $\nabla _p f$ are, by construction, constant with respect to the state $\bfx$ and time--$\nabla _x f \equiv \bfA$ and $\nabla _p f = 2\bfp$--and the \texttt{if}-statement \eqref{eq:ifStat} in Algorithm~\ref{alg:PBSR} is always true.
+Thus, in the PBSR algorithm, there would never be a refinement of the time intervals $[t_k;t_{k+1}]$ and the exponential formula~\eqref{solutionAtEquilibrium} would always be applied, leading to the same output as the Exp algorithm.
+Therefore, to test the approximation based on the Peano-Baker series, we remove the \texttt{if}-statement and always apply the PBS formula~\eqref{eq:Approx}, including the refinement of the time grid, to approximate the state-transition matrix and compute $\bfS$.